-Activity / Level of Service Change from 2021-31 LTP Reason/Rationale Options for Consultation

-9.1.15.2 (M) Provide Case Management Moved from Building Regulation Moved from Building Regulation No specific consultation required.

-Services Activity Plan Activity Plan Change also noted in the Statement of

-LOS changed from Provide Case Service Provision.

-Management Services to Provide

-quality Case Management Services

-(C) Deliver projects that will lead to New Measure of Success Council can be involved in property and Standard consultation through

-positive community outcomes: regeneration projects that involve elevation into the Consultation
+Activity / Level of Service Change from 2021-31 LTP Reason/Rationale Options for Consultation 9.1.15.2 (M) Provide Case Management Moved from Building Regulation Activity Plan Moved from Building Regulation Activity No specific consultation Services LOS changed from Provide Case Management Plan required.
+Change also noted in Services to Provide quality Case Management the Statement of Service Services Provision.
+(C) Deliver projects that will lead to positive community outcomes: Increasing the supply of community housing; or Increase employment opportunities; or Improves Mana Whenua relationships; or New Measure of Success Council can be involved in property and regeneration projects that involve others delivering positive outcomes.
+The proposed LOS is intended to recognise this Standard consultation through elevation into the Consultation Document.

-Increasing the supply of others delivering positive outcomes.
-Document.

-community housing; or The proposed LOS is intended to

-Increase employment recognise this

-opportunities; or

-Improves Mana Whenua

-relationships; or

-Allows for community

-"ownership" of service delivery;

-or

-Reduces the impacts of natural or human induced (including climate change) hazards Target: At least one new project commenced (C) Facilitate housing outcomes through financing mechanisms Target, Year 1:Approved financing arrangements result in completion of 40 new community housing units Year 2,3 & 10: Facilitation of additional new community housing units (number of units to be confirmed) will be dependent upon having approved funding contracts in place with the Crown, and additional drawdowns of approved Council lending New Measure of Success In recent years Council has moved from direct housing delivery to facilitating others to deliver housing outcomes.
+Allows for community "ownership" of service delivery; or Reduces the impacts of natural or human induced (including climate change) hazards Target: At least one new project commenced (C) Facilitate housing outcomes through financing mechanisms Target, Year 1: Approved financing arrangements result in completion of 40 new community housing units Year 2,3 & 10: Facilitation of additional new community housing units (number of units to be confirmed) will be dependent upon having approved funding contracts in place with the Crown, and additional drawdowns of approved Council lending New Measure of Success In recent years Council has moved from direct housing delivery to facilitating others to deliver housing outcomes.
 One way of doing this is through the provision of finance.
 This LOS reflects Council's ongoing assistance to community housing providers.
 The activity sits within the City Growth and Property activity as it does not involve the asset management of Council's housing portfolio Standard consultation through elevation into the Consultation Document.
 (C) Work with our neighbours and other partners to provide regional housing advice Target: Report Annually to Council on the progress towards the Greater Christchurch Partnership Housing Plan and Canterbury Mayoral Forum Housing Plan New Measure of Success Council works with other local authorities to help plan and advocate for improved housing outcomes.
 This LOS reflects Council's ongoing commitment to working with other to get housing results.
 The activity sits within the City Growth and Property activity as it does not involve the asset management of Council's housing portfolio Standard consultation through elevation into the Consultation Document.